Emerging Tech Dialogues - The Future of Work II: Shaping What’s Next!

 Why Didn't Anyone Tell Me?
 The Future of Work Announcements

-Shelley Stuart: CIT Communications & Documentation, Communications
+Shelley Stuart: CIT Communication & Documentation, Communications

 For anyone who missed an important update, this breakout session provides the opportunity to brainstorm gaps in sending and receiving work announcements.
 This interactive discussion immediately engages the participants in sharing their most memorable work announcements and imagining how favorite newsletters, cartoons, and other channels can inspire ideas to improve Cornell’s internal communications.